 For the latest campus-wide information, please visit Prepared SCU: COVID-19 Campus Updates.

-Directions for Uploading Proof of COVID Vaccination & Booster into SCU’s Cowell Center Portal
+Directions for Uploading Proof of COVID Vaccination into SCU’s Cowell Center Portal

-- Authenticate your login by entering your date of birth
+Students need to authenticate the login by entering their date of birth

 How can I confirm if I uploaded this already?

 Check your electronic health record by logging into the Cowell portal; from the menu (left side) find medical clearances and click on "update" next to "Covid".
 If you see an uploaded image and have entered the dates you received the vaccines, then you are all good.
 You may receive a reminder email, these are sent out to the entire student body, please do not stress if you receive this email and have already confirmed that you have uploaded this information.

 Vaccines meeting the University requirement include those approved by the Centers for Disease Control (CDC) and/or any other COVID-19 vaccine which has received emergency use authorization from the World Health Organization (WHO) or another national regulatory organization.
 As of June 29, 2021, the vaccines that have received approval from the World Health Organization (WHO) include: